Db2-DTE-POC/wxddemo/docs/index.md

 ![WatsonX](wxd-images/watsonxlogoibm.png)

-The next-gen Watsonx.data lakehouse is designed to overcome the costs and complexities enterprises face.
+The next-gen watsonx.data lakehouse is designed to overcome the costs and complexities enterprises face.
 This will be the world’s first and only open data store with multi-engine support that is built for hybrid deployment  across your entire ecosystem.

    * Watsonx.data is the only lakehouse with multiple query engines allowing you to optimize costs and performance by pairing the right workload with the right engine.
    * Run all workloads from a single pane of glass, eliminating trade-offs with convenience while still improving cost and performance.